 An inverter AC consist of very sophisticated circuitry and relatively higher number of moving parts, so the maintenance cost of inverter AC shall turn out to be higher.

 - High operation cost in case of frequent opening and closing of room.

 In an inverter AC, the compressor adjusts its speed according to the heat load in room.
 If there is intermittent leakage of cooling from the room, the compressor shall run at higher speed thereby increasing power consumption.

-If the operation and electricity costs are your concern though, then going with this Sanyo 1.5 Ton inverter AC may be your best bet as it’s a 5 star rated inverter AC with much lower costs than many other similar options.
+If the operation and electricity costs are your concern though, then going with this Sanyo 1.5 Ton inverter AC with hundreds of reviews on Amazon may be your best bet as it’s a 5 star rated inverter AC with much lower costs than many other similar options.

 - Inadequate dehumidification.